RMNowak001/RMNowak001/README.md

 ## Hello there 👋

-- 🔭 I’m currently working on : An HOA's Website
+- 🔭 I’m currently working on : A local HOA's Website.
 - 🌱 I’m currently learning : GitHub
-- 👯 I’m not currently looking to collaborate yet
+- 👯 I’m not currently looking to collaborate yet, but will be looking to shortly.
 - 🤔 I’m looking for help with : GitHub, I'm still a newbie
-- 😄 Pronouns: ...
-He/Him
+- 😄 Pronouns : He/Him

 <!--